Culture Shock in the United Kingdom

 Although this may seem like an obvious point, calling someone from Wales, Scotland or Northern Ireland ‘English’ can cause offence as members of these nations have a strong sense of loyalty to their country and its distinct culture.

 Historically, the British have been known for their stiff upper lip and the ‘Blitz spirit’ demonstrated during World War II.
 This grin-and-bear-it attitude in the face of hardship and adversity is still apparent today.

 As a population, the British tend not to be too animated when they communicate.
 This doesn't mean they don't have strong emotions, but rather that they merely choose not to display these in public.
 Many of the older generation will avoid public displays of affection.

-Expats will also find that people in the UK seem more distant and reserved than those from North America and southern Europe.
+Expats may also find that people in the UK seem more distant and reserved than those from North America and southern Europe.
 They like their personal space and prefer to maintain a little distance between themselves and the person they are speaking to.

 The British value their privacy and expats shouldn't expect a tour of the home when visiting a British friend.
 They expect others to respect their privacy and this extends to personal questions.
 As well as avoiding discussions on someone’s financial situation or relationships, expats should be careful in asking a British person where they are from as this can potentially be seen as an attempt to place the person on the social or class scale.

 The UK is a multicultural society made up of various ethnic communities, each with their own standards of social behaviour and cultural etiquette.
 But there are some points expats might find useful when interacting with the British.

 When meeting someone for the first time it is best to offer a handshake.
 Hugs are only appropriate for people one is more familiar with.

 When visiting the home of a British friend or colleague, it is good to take a gift of chocolates, wine or flowers for the host.